YusraShereen/Chatbot-using-LangChain/README.md

 ## Code

-Please refer Chatbot using LangChain.ipynb for code of above usecases.
+Please refer to [Code File](Chatbot using LangChain.ipynb) for the above use cases.

 ## Contributing

 Contributions are welcome!
-Please read the CONTRIBUTING.md file for more details.
+Please look at the [Contributions](CONTRIBUTING) CONTRIBUTING.md file for more details.

 ## License